-This camel, seen here at Cricket Hollow Zoo in Manchester, Iowa, before the facility’s court-ordered closure, is now missing, according to court records.
+A camel at the now-shuttered Cricket Hollow Zoo in Manchester, Iowa.
 (Photo from Iowa District Court exhibits.)

 An angry and combative wildlife exhibitor testified Friday that he took custody of five bears from eastern Iowa’s troubled Cricket Hollow Zoo in 2019, and almost immediately killed two of them by accident.